ApexRMS/prioritizr/docs/multi-cost_prioritization_tutorial.md

 A new library has been created based on the selected template and SyncroSim will have automatically opened and displayed it in the *Explorer* window.

 3\.
-Double-click on the library name, **Multi-cost Lake Prioritization (Onatrio, Canada)**, to open the library properties window.
+Double-click on the library name, **Multi-cost Lake Prioritization (Ontario, Canada)**, to open the library properties window.
 You may also right-click on the library name and select **Open** from the context menu.

 <img align="center" style="padding: 13px" width="600" src="assets/images/screenshot80.png">